Organization: World Food Programme

 STANDARD MINIMUM QUALIFICATIONS

-Language: Fluency in both oral and written communication in English and Nepali.
+Language: Fluency in both oral and written English; Nepali would be an asset.

 4Ps CORE ORGANISATIONAL CAPABILITIES

-• Understand and communicate the Strategic Objectives: Helps teammates articulate WFP’s Strategic Objectives.
+• Understand and communicate the Strategic Objectives: Utilizes understanding of WFP’s Strategic Objectives to communicate linkages to team objectives and work.

-• Be clear about the value WFP brings to partnerships: Aligns own activities with supervisor’s priorities to fulfill internal and external partner needs.
+• Be clear about the value WFP brings to partnerships: Demonstrates ability to articulate to internal and external audiences the value that individual contributions and immediate teams bring to partnerships.

 OTHER SPECIFIC JOB REQUIREMENTS